Skip to content

 A buildout configuration file consists of a sequence of sections.
 A

-section has a section header followed by 0 or more section options.
+section header followed by 0 or more section options

-section has a *section header* followed by 0 or more *section options*.
+*section header* followed by 0 or more *section options*

 (Buildout configuration files may be viewed as a variation on INI